CONSULTATION FEE RANGE

 Is There a Reciprocity Agreement?

-The Bureau will likely enter into reciprocity agreements with states.
-However, these locations must have ‘comparable’ requirements for the usage and lawful purchase of medical marijuana.
-Patients with a terminal illness will undoubtedly be allowed to buy weed in another state with such an agreement.
+At present, the answer is ‘no.’ However, the Bureau will likely enter into reciprocity agreements with states in the future.
+These locations must have ‘comparable’ requirements for the usage and lawful purchase of medical marijuana.
+Patients with a terminal illness will undoubtedly be the first to benefit from such an agreement.

 Can Minors Purchase MMJ in West Virginia?

-Patients under the age of 18 (minors) can get medical weed via a caregiver who can be a parent or legal guardian.
-They can also use any individual approved by the Bureau if there is no appropriate parent or legal guardian available.
+Patients under 18 (minors) can get medical weed via a caregiver who can be a parent or legal guardian.
+They can also use any individual approved by the Bureau if no appropriate parent or legal guardian is available.

 What Is the Caregiver Process?